 Three Types of Efficient market hypothesis

 - Weak EMH.
 This states all past market prices and data are fully reflected in the price of securities and stocks.
-However, some information about events shaping the company may not be fully reflected in price.
+However, some information about events shaping the company may not be fully reflected in the price.
 In other words, technical analysis of prices is of no use.

 - Semistrong EMH.
-This states form asserts that all publicly available information is fully reflected in securities prices.
+This states asserts that all publicly available information is fully reflected in securities prices.
 In other words, fundamental analysis is of no use.

 - Strong Form of EMH asserts that all information is fully reflected in securities prices.
 In other words, even insider information is of no use.